 (b) The plan is based on the support coordinator's functional assessment of the individual and all other assessments that are pertinent.
-The Division uses standard tools to determine level of functioning.
-Assessment specified in Chapter 2 of 9CSR-45 such as the MOCABI and Vineland are the typical tests of adaptive behavior for all waiver participants.
-Other formal normative based, standardized assessments of adaptive function may be used to supplement or replace the MOCABI and Vineland.
+The Division uses a standard tool, the MAAS, to determine level of functioning.
+Historical assessments such as the MOCABI and Vineland may be used as an alternative tool determining functional limitations until such time as the MAAS is administered for a waiver participant.
 In addition, educational, psychological and medical records, etc. may be used to assist in documenting the individual's diagnosis and level of functioning.
 Assessments include observations and information gathered from the members of the team.